 Top 10 Best Inexpensive Cuts of Meat

 I use all these inexpensive cuts of meat very frequently.
 They are some of the best budget-friendly dishes I have ever made.
 Not only that, meat keeps getting more expensive, and I understand the value of a buck.
+What are the cheap meats to smoke?
+Which ones are the best ones?
+Let's find out.

 1. Picnic Ham